MizurenNanako/C-Memory-Pointers-and-Objects/main.md

 ### Memory Location

-#### Memory Types
+#### Memory Segments

-Memory in C is divided into two types: **stack memory** and **heap memory**.
-Stack memory is used for storing variables declared inside functions, while heap memory is used for dynamically allocated memory.

-#### The Stack

-Stack memory is allocated automatically by the program at compile time and is managed by the program's runtime environment.
-It is a limited resource and is typically much smaller than heap memory.
-Stack memory is used for storing variables that have a limited scope and lifetime, such as function arguments and local variables.

-#### The Heap

-Heap memory, on the other hand, is dynamically allocated during program execution using functions like malloc() and calloc().
-Heap memory is not automatically managed by the program's runtime environment and must be explicitly allocated and released by the programmer.
-Heap memory is used for storing data structures and variables with a larger scope and lifetime, such as arrays and structures.
+A typical C program has four main memory segments:

+1. **Text Segment (also known as Code Segment):** This segment contains the executable instructions of the program. **The code segment is read-only** and any attempt to modify it will result in a segmentation fault error.

+2. **Data Segment:** This segment is further divided into two parts:

+- **Initialized Data Segment:** This segment contains static and global variables that have an initial value set in the source code.
+This data is stored in a read-write area of memory.
+- **Uninitialized Data Segment** (also known as **BSS Segment**): This segment contains static and global variables that are uninitialized or initialized to zero.
+This data is also stored in a read-write area of memory.

+3. **Stack Segment:** This segment is used for storing **local variables and function parameters**.
+It is a dynamic memory segment and grows downwards.

+4. **Heap Segment:** This segment is used for **dynamic memory allocation** during program execution.
+Memory is allocated on demand from the heap segment, and deallocated when it is no longer needed.
+The heap segment grows upwards and is managed by the program's memory allocation functions **such as `malloc()` and `free()`**.

 ### Memory Addresses